This week we again have some very interesting news items, so we’ll get straight to them:

 |"Buy my searchable books.
 (And then read them the usual way)"|

-• The Center for the Study of the Great Ideas has developed a searchable database of the books of Mortimer Adler.
+• The Center for the Study of the Great Ideas, which is working with Justice University, has developed a searchable database of the books of Mortimer Adler.
 As Max Weismann says, “This project has been a dream of mine even before Dr. Adler and I founded the Center 25 years ago.
 We all know how wonderful paper books are for reading, but they are not good for searching.
 In the past fifty years, I have spent hundreds of hours searching books and their indexes.
 Imagine having a searchable file of Dr. Adler’s books.
 You will be able to quickly find and read or copy what he said about any given word, phrase, idea/topic or person.
 Imagine again, if when you want to read or pull a quote out of a book that you read some time ago, you could let your computer search it out rather than having to thumb through the books and indexes.
 This will also give you the opportunity to easily share Dr. Adler’s edifying insights with other persons in your life.
 All books are in the PDF format @ $10 donation each with the exceptions noted.”
 To order, go to the Center’s “Store.”
 This may be the best deal you get all year.
+Since Max is one of the organizers of Justice University, and the head of JU's Philosophy Department, we figure this counts as a Justice University program.

 |Dr. Norman A. Bailey|